How to review and revise with Kialo Edu discussions

 Initially, students may self-reflect on their revision by assessing their own claims against lesson notes.
 Educators can then leave feedback to guide students’ revision, so students know whether they are on track.

 To bring a collaborative element to reviewing, students can interact with each other through commenting on each others’ claims.
-Whilst useful in the classroom, these interactions can be particularly effective in combating the isolation that students may feel during revision periods.
-So, hopefully, using Kialo Edu means “cramming” will become a thing of the past!
+While useful in the classroom, these interactions can be particularly effective in combating the isolation that students may feel during revision periods.

 Want to try Kialo Edu with your class?